pGiad/BiblioKlept-HCI-NTUA/README.md

 # HCI-BiblioKlept
-Semester project for Human-Computer Interaction class at ECE NTUA Used Flutter in order to create a mobile app which is used to trade books with other users.
+Semester project for Human-Computer Interaction class at ECE NTUA.
+Used Flutter in order to create a mobile app which is used to trade books with other users.

 # How to run